allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ![Frameworks](/img/articles/2016-08-01-the-ios-bug-chase/frameworks.png)

-Secondly, [Hopper](https://www.hopperapp.com/) makes decompilation nothing but pure pleasure.
+Secondly, [Hooper](https://www.hopperapp.com/) makes decompilation nothing but pure pleasure.
 Hopper is such a powerful, yet simple and intuitive tool that any person without any particular knowledge of assembly or Mach-O could easily analyse any executable.
-The basic Hopper usage scenario is as simple as that:
+The basic Hooper usage scenario is as simple as that:

-1. Use “Read Executable to Disassemble” and wait until Hopper processes the binary.
+1. Use “Read Executable to Disassemble” and wait until Hooper processes the binary.
 2. Use the symbols panel to find the method of your interest.
 3. Use “Show Pseudo Code of Procedure” to see a selected method logic.